paluigi/sdmx/doc/howto/create.rst

     dfd = DataflowDefinition(id="CUSTOM_DFD", structure=dsd)

     # The data message contains the data set, and points to the data flow
-    msg1 = DataMessage(data=[ds], dataflow=dfd)
+    msg1 = DataMessage(data=[ds1, ds2], dataflow=dfd)

     # Write in SDMX-ML (XML) format
     with open("data-message.xml", "wb") as f:
         f.write(sdmx.to_xml(msg1))

 We also write the DFD and DSD to file.
-This step is not required; :mod:`sdmx` could infer these when reading :file:`data-message.xml`.
+This step is not required: :mod:`sdmx` could infer these when reading :file:`data-message.xml`.
-However, the very purpose of the SDMX standard is to enable good practices: being explicit and unambigious about how data is structured and what it means.
+However, the very purpose of the SDMX standard is to enable good practice, to be explicit and unambigious about how data is structured and what it means.

 .. ipython:: python